- Foundations of Transformation

 - BS Mathematical Sciences – United States Coast Guard Academy

-Dr. Mike Morales joined IGSL in 2008 as a part-time faculty.
-Presently, he serves as full-time faculty, director of Military Life, the IGSL ministry to the uniformed services, and team member of Leader Impact.
+Ret.
+Col. Dr. Mike Morales joined IGSL in 2008 as a part-time faculty.
+Presently, he serves as full-time faculty, coordinator of Military Life, the IGSL ministry to the uniformed services, Target Area Ministry (TAM) coach, and team member of Leader Impact.

 After earning his commission as a Navy Ensign in 1983, he served with the Philippine Coast Guard.
 He later joined the faculty of the Philippine Military Academy (PMA) where he initiated measures to improve the education and training of the cadets.